 - Read the fine print so you’re aware of ALL balance transfer fees

-- Organize your multiple accounts
+- Organize and stay on top of your multiple accounts

 Also understand that a credit card balance transfer may take several weeks to post, so don’t rely on the new credit card issuer to pay your monthly credit card bill before its due date.